 The point isn’t to take the exact words of my heroes and changing them for mine.
-As King explains, the goal is to learn the way they express themselves and the tools they use so I can use them when I write.
+As King explains, the goal is to learn how they express themselves and the tools they use so I can use them when I write.

 Start copying what you love.
 Copy copy copy copy.
 At the end of the copy you will find yourself.

 Copywriters have an old-school technique where they copy by hand other copywriters to get their ideas as if they were their own.
-While you don’t have to handwrite your idol’s content, read their content while thinking the way they reached to a given sentence, idea, or expression.
+While you don’t have to handwrite your idol’s content, read their content while thinking about how they reached a given sentence, idea, or expression.

 Go to an art museum, and you will see swarms of art students copying the masters.
-The same applies to iconic buildings with architect students, dance students in ballets and dance competitions, and many others.
+The same applies to iconic buildings with architecture students, dance students in ballets and dance competitions, etc.

 Never hesitate to imitate another writer.
 Imitation is part of the creative process for anyone learning an art or a craft.